 If you want to apply self-compassion, just turn these phrases onto yourself saying, “May I feel safe and protected, be at ease, be free from fear and be happy.”
-To make this a short formal practice, you can also play with a 7-Minute lovingkindness practice.
+To make this a short formal practice, you can also play with a brief lovingkindness meditation practice.
 Just holding these phrases in mind can be helpful in getting out of your own head and back into your life.

 What would life be like in the days and weeks ahead if more people practiced being The Ambassador of Compassion during this high travel season?

 We might not only reduce stress, but bring the joy back to traveling.